Conveyancing, property, divorce and deceased estate lawyers in Cape Town

 At the end of 2011 the Government amended the legislature so that the wives of all government officials could be paid immediately after divorce the half of their husbands' pension.
 However, these amendments still did not affect institutions such as the Post Office and Transnet.

-On 1 February 2012 the head of the Post Office, Michael Faasen, however handed in pleadings to Judge Mogoeng Mogoeng wherein it was averred that the Post Office already requested Mrs Dina Pule, Minister of Communication, that the law relating to the Post Office Pension Fund, be amended this year still.
+On 1 February 2012 the head of the Post Office, Michael Faasen, however handed in pleadings to Judge Mogoeng Mogoeng wherein it was averred that the Post Office already requested Mrs Dina Pule, Minister of Communication, that the law relating to the Post Office Pension Fund, be amended in 2012 still.

 Faasen's papers were served in a dispute wherein Mrs Pumla Ngewu, a wife of a post-office worker, asked that the situation relating to post-office workers and their pension funds not paying out immediately to their ex-spouses, be declared unconstitutional.
 Faasen asked that the application of the wife be postponed by a year so that Parliament could remedy this unconstitutional situation (date of writing article 1 February 2012).
 The Constitutional Court is hearing on 28 February 2012 oral evidence on the matter.